cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

 A well-prepared PR makes it easier for reviewers to approve it with minimal back-and-forth.
-The "PR Essentials" file on the [Canvas](https://codeyourfutur-yov6609.slack.com/archives/C07QX99JK7B) in the #cyf-code-review channel has some helpful tips to make your PRs more robust and ready for review.
+Can you take a look at this [PR Guide and General Feedback](https://github.com/cjyuan/Module-Onboarding/blob/feedback/feedback.md) to see if there is anything you can do to make your PR more robust and ready?
-Can you take a few minutes to check against the essentials, including how to prepare PR description?
 Doing so can help speed up the review process.

 And as a practice to get better at using AI tools, try running your code by ChatGPT.
 You can ask ChatGPT
 ```